microsoft/vscode-jupyter/TELEMETRY.md

 * DATASCIENCE.DISABLE_INTERACTIVE_SHIFT_ENTER  (Telemetry.DisableInteractiveShiftEnter)
       Owner: [@amunger](https://github.com/amunger)
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
     Disables using Shift+Enter to run code in IW (this is in response to the prompt recommending users to enable this to use the IW)
     ```

-    - Measures:
-        - `duration`: `number`
-        Duration of a measure in milliseconds.
-        Common measurement used across a number of events.

 * DATASCIENCE.ENABLE_INTERACTIVE_SHIFT_ENTER  (Telemetry.EnableInteractiveShiftEnter)
       Owner: [@amunger](https://github.com/amunger)
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    Disables using Shift+Enter to run code in IW (this is in response to the prompt recommending users to enable this to use the IW)
+    Enable using Shift+Enter to run code in IW (this is in response to the prompt recommending users to enable this to use the IW)
     ```

-    - Measures:
-        - `duration`: `number`
-        Duration of a measure in milliseconds.
-        Common measurement used across a number of events.

 * DATASCIENCE.ENTER_JUPYTER_URI  (Telemetry.EnterJupyterURI)